-Cover all the essential content and prepare students for the AP U.S. Government and Politics exam by exploring the foundations of American democracy, branches of government, civil liberties/rights, political ideologies/beliefs, and political participation.
-The text includes all nine required foundational documents, the complete text of the United States Constitution, and Supreme Court case descriptions.
-Track student progress with unit reviews, assessments, and a full-length AP Government and Politics practice exam modeled on the new course and exam descriptions.
+Cover all the essential content and prepare students for the AP exam by exploring the foundations of American democracy, branches of government, civil liberties/rights, political ideologies/beliefs, and political participation.
+The text includes all nine required foundational documents, the complete text of the U.S. Constitution, and Supreme Court case descriptions.
+Track student progress with unit reviews, assessments, and a full-length practice exam modeled on the new course and exam descriptions.
 A Teacher Resource is available only to teachers and with a school purchase order by contacting Customer Experience.

 Interactive edition coming Fall 2021 for AP Gov Pol 3rd edition.

 All-new edition structured and written to follow the current AP® Course and Exam Description.

 Concise and accessible topics provide essential content organized in short, focused sections.

 Includes opportunities for students to explore and develop the skills and practices of political scientists.

 Flexibly designed to use in a one-semester or one-year course.

 —15 Required Supreme Court Case features provide in-depth looks at each case and the Supreme Court’s ruling